CodeHarborHub/codeharborhub.github.io/docs/html/setup-environment.md

 ## In Conclusion

 Setting up your development environment for HTML coding is a crucial step towards becoming a proficient web developer.
-Whether you choose a powerful IDE like Visual Studio Code, a lightweight editor like Sublime Text, or a simple tool like Notepad++, the key is to find what works best for you and your workflow.<br />
+Whether you choose a powerful IDE like Visual Studio Code, a lightweight editor like Sublime Text, or a simple tool like Notepad++, the key is to find what works best for you and your workflow.

 For most users, especially beginners, Visual Studio Code is an excellent choice due to its extensive features, flexibility, and community support.
-It strikes a great balance between power and usability, making it a favorite among developers of all skill levels.<br />
+It strikes a great balance between power and usability, making it a favorite among developers of all skill levels.

 So, go ahead, set up your development environment, and start coding your way to web development greatness.
 Happy coding, and may your HTML always be well-formed!